Frequently Asked Questions

 A: The tournament format for all Perth Junior Chess Grand Prix events is inclusive to players of all strengths.
 Players should ensure that they are aware of the rules of competition chess (players may ask an arbiter if they have any questions about this) but beyond that there is no minimum limit.
 Note that the tournament format is designed such that while players new to tournament chess may struggle initially, they will soon come up against players of similar ability.

-Q: My child turned 9 this year, can he still play in the under 9 division.
+Q: My child turned 10 this year, can he still play in the under 10 division of a Major Event.

 Q: Can I play in a higher age division?